x402 for TYPO3: How Your Website Can Charge AI Agents

 • Our new TYPO3 extension typo3-x402-paywall implements the protocol as PSR-15 middleware — for headless APIs and classic TYPO3 frontends.

-• Includes Capabilities.yaml — the extension practises what we introduced in the first part of this series.
+• It ships a Capabilities.yaml manifest, putting into practice what we introduced in the first part of this series.

 At a Glance

-• x402 is an open payment protocol that uses the HTTP status code 402 ("Payment Required") to embed pay-per-request payments directly into HTTP.
-Coinbase initiated the standard early on, but the current documentation explicitly positions it as an open, neutrally documented protocol.
+• x402 is an open payment protocol that uses HTTP status code 402 ("Payment Required") to build pay-per-request payments directly into HTTP.
+Coinbase kick-started the standard, but the current documentation explicitly positions it as an open, neutrally documented protocol.

 • Primary use case: AI agents pay automatically for content access — no accounts, no API keys, no checkout pages.

-• The official x402 documentation now covers seller quickstarts, MCP integration, testnet setups, and production facilitators; the ecosystem is visibly growing.
+• The official x402 documentation now covers seller quickstarts, MCP integration, testnet setups, and production facilitators, and the ecosystem is visibly growing.

 • Our new TYPO3 extension typo3-x402-paywall implements the protocol as PSR-15 middleware — for headless APIs and classic TYPO3 frontends.

-• Includes Capabilities.yaml — the extension practises what we introduced in the first part of this series.
+• It ships a Capabilities.yaml manifest, putting into practice what we introduced in the first part of this series.

 Table of Contents

 The web's business model is under pressure.
-Ad-financed content works as long as a human visits the site and views adverts.
-But what happens when the "visitor" is an AI agent retrieving content on behalf of a user?
+Ad-funded content works as long as a human visits the site and sees the adverts.
+But what happens when the "visitor" is an AI agent fetching content on a user's behalf?
 The agent sees no adverts.
 It clicks no affiliate links.
-It does not buy a subscription.
+It buys no subscription.

 Publishers need new ways to be compensated for their content.
 This is exactly the problem x402 addresses.